Use light colours

 One of the worst offenders for making a kitchen feel small is excess mess and clutter.
 By simply ensuring that you've got a place to tidy all your appliances, ingredients and utensils away to, can help you avoid this problem altogether.

 If you really can't fit everything into your cupboards, try to choose appliances that will enhance the space, rather than make it feel cluttered.
 Well-designed toasters, blenders and eye-catching kettles can all be left out on the worktop as stylish accessories.
 Just remember to keep them clean and tidy to avoid ruining the illusion!

 Choose your seating carefully

-Whether you’ve opted for a separate dining table and chairs, or a built in breakfast bar, I think that having chairs that tuck under the eating surface can make a huge difference to the look and feel of the room.
+Whether you've opted for a separate dining table and chairs, or a built in breakfast bar, I think that having chairs that tuck under the eating surface can make a huge difference to the look and feel of the room.
 Bucky seating will take up unnecessary room and make the place look smaller.
-There are even great table and chair options that fold away from view or fit together snugly for a clean look – this high gloss white example by Sophia is an ideal choice.
+There are even great table and chair options that fold away from view or fit together snugly for a clean look – this Country Kitchen in Acorn and Parchment is an ideal choice.

 Build into the walls

 Building tables, benches and seating areas directly into your walls can save a lot of space and will also look fantastic.

 If you've got an empty corner, try installing some built-in benches and then place a table in the middle.
 Not only with this add a stylish touch to the space, it will help you to make the most of your cosy kitchen and create more usable areas.